LearnToRunFast/CS_Notes/Computer.Systems.A.Programmer's.Perspective/Computer.Systems.A.Programmer's.Perspective.md

 Finally, networks provide ways for computer systems to communicate with one another.
 From the viewpoint of a particular system, the network is just another I/O device.

-## Chapter 2 Representing and Manipulating Information
+## Representing and Manipulating Information

 ### Information Storage